fbpx

 To our surprise, the Strzelecki Track had been recently sealed, which on one hand, made it easier for my tired legs.
 On the other hand, the road had lost its character, a black strip slicing through the desert.
 We found a sheltered campsite not far from the road.

-Day 3 | 13th June | 142.5km
+DAY 3 | 13th JUNE | 142.5KM

 There the bitumen ran out and I was pedalling along an extremely wide dusty, dirt road, frequented by trucks and heavy vehicles.
 This area is a gas (and some oil) field operated by Santos.
 I regularly passed gas pipes and installations, nestled amongst the sand ridges.
 The drivers were usually very courteous, slowing down to limit the dust.
 They all seemed very friendly.
 I crossed back over a series of larger sand dunes and turned off towards Innamincka.
-I my surprise, the last 40km was also recently sealed.
+To my surprise, the last 40km were also recently sealed.
 This was really welcome as I became more and more tired, determined still to reach Innamincka.

 There was a sting in the tail with the final section becoming quite hilly.